Pumping categories that the Stelth technology applies to and why?

 3. Even manufacturers whose products are many and varied may find that if only their pump business suffers bad press, it may affect sales of their non-related products due to public suspicion that their company is not environmentally conscious.

 4. The world genuinely needs to reduce energy consumption, including electricity usage, to help clean up the planet.

-The Stelth pump delivers higher “energy efficiency” than other pumps.
+The Stelth pump delivers higher “energy efficiency” than other centrifugal pumps.

-Conventional pumps have served us for more than 100 years.
-They work, usually very well; but what is their downside?
+Conventional pumps have served us for more than 200 years.
+But what is their downside?

 In the case of conventional centrifugal pumps, one major problem is high noise levels due to water wake collisions with the “cutwater” of volute pumps or otherwise with the blades that define the inlets to the diffusers that the water off the impeller is flung into (pool pumps).